Centers and Labs

 Dr. Griffin's research interests are related to alkaline intraplate volcanism, and the sources, processes, mechanisms, and tectonic settings in which it occurs.
 He is particularly interested in fundamental questions related to mantle plume theory, and alternative hypotheses that are capable of producing intraplate volcanic systems.
 He utilizes geochemical, radiogenic isotope, and geochronological methods to address problems associated with these systems.

 Manton, William I.

-My research interests include tracing lead pollution in the environment by means of isotope ratios, mobilisation of lead from the skeleton during pregnancy and lactation, and geological, and especially geochronological, studies in Central America.
+Dr. Manton's research interests include tracing lead pollution in the environment by means of isotope ratios, mobilisation of lead from the skeleton during pregnancy and lactation, and geological, and especially geochronological, studies in Central America.

 Stern, Robert J.

 Dr. Stern's research interests include volcanism associated with convergent plate margins (subduction zones); how new subduction zones form; how Earth's continental crust is generated and destroyed; when Plate Tectonics started; the geologic evolution of the Middle East (especially the region between Egypt and Iran); the formation of the Gulf of Mexico; and the geology of the Dallas- Fort Worth Metroplex.

 Carter, James L.